Annual Report for an Estonian Company

 BASIC REQUIREMENTS FOR THE ORGANISATION OF ANNUAL REPORT

 The annual report is mandatory for all Estonian accounting organisations and must comply with the form prescribed by law.
-The annual report consists of the annual accounts and the company’s activity report.
+The comprehensive income statement consists of the annual accounts and the company’s activity report.

 It should be noted that the annual reporting requirements in Estonia are applicable to all registered companies, whether or not they are small companies by start-ups or large corporations.
 This ensures a level playing field for all market participants and increases confidence in business in the country.

-The main components of the annual report are the description of activities, balance sheet report and profit and loss statement.
+The main components of the company financial statements are the description of activities, balance sheet report and profit and loss statement.
 They provide important information about The company’s financial position, its strategic directions and past activities.
 In addition, important elements are the statement of cash flows the statement of changes in equity and the statement of changes in equity, which supplement the basic statement, providing more detailed information on financial transactions and changes in the of the company’s structure.

 The process of preparing the annual report requires the active participation of the company’s management.
 It is important that they not only recognise their responsibility for the accuracy and integrity of the information, but also recognised the importance of financial compliance.
 In some cases, an audit of the report may be required to to ensure its reliability and credibility.